codeforamerica/ohana-api-admin/README.md

 The tests will take around 3 to 5 minutes to run.
 Note that a browser window will open during the integration tests as some of them use the Selenium web driver.

+### Deploying to Heroku
+First, you need to [deploy the Ohana API to Heroku](https://github.com/codeforamerica/ohana-api/wiki/How-to-deploy-the-Ohana-API-to-your-Heroku-account).
+Then, create a new app on Heroku for the Admin site:

+    heroku apps:create your_app_name

+Run the Heroku deployment script:

+    script/setup_heroku -a your_app_name -o your_api_endpoint

+`your_api_endpoint` is the full URL to your API endpoint.
+For example: `http://ohanapi.herokuapp.com/api`

+Set `OHANA_API_TOKEN` to the same value as `ADMIN_APP_TOKEN` in your instance of Ohana API:

+    heroku config:set OHANA_API_TOKEN=value_of_ADMIN_APP_TOKEN

+Visit your site:

+    heroku open -a your_app_name

 ## Contributing

 In the spirit of open source software, **everyone** is encouraged to help improve this project.